celeron55/kasari/kasarisw/README.md

 events for consistent visualization.
 MyApp queries the EventSource trait for logic data (e.g., detector, plans) uniformly, avoiding duplication.
 Flags like --reverse-rotation are applied to each source's logic for RPM consistency.
+--listen allows controlling the simulator using the same tools used to control the robot over wifi.

 ## Project Structure
 - `src/embedded.rs`: ESP32 firmware entrypoint.